Chris-pter/Oil-Palm-Tree-Detection-with-YOLOv8/README.md

 This project was created as part of my learning journey in geospatial data, machine learning, and python.
 It is not intended to be a final or deployable product. but rather a hands-on exploration into how object detection works using drone imagery and YOLOv8n.

 ### Key Notes:
-* The model was trained in a **limited datasets**(387 annotated images) and is best suited for frone imagery captured at approximately 30-50 meters in altitude.
+* The model was trained in a **limited datasets**(387 annotated images) and is best suited for drone imagery captured at approximately 30-50 meters in altitude.
 * Annotation was done using **Label-Studio**, focusing on two classes: **Oil Palm** and **VOPs**.
 * Images were captured under various lighting conditions to add diversity, but the model was not aggressively optimized for such variation.
 * **No further training or model updates** are currently planned, this is intended as a personal exploration.